snowkylin/tensorflow-handbook/docs/_sources/en/index.rst.txt

 This is a concise handbook of TensorFlow 2 based on Keras and Eager Execution mode, aiming to help developers with some basic machine learning and Python knowledge to get started with TensorFlow 2 quickly.

 The code of this handbook is based on TensorFlow 2.0 and 2.1 stable version.
 All sample code in this handbook can be found `here <https://github.com/snowkylin/tensorflow-handbook/tree/master/source/_static/code/>`_ .

-.. warning:: The English version of this handbook is still in progress.
-Please refer to https://v1.tf.wiki for the eariler English version of this handbook.

 This handbook is a project of `Google Summer of Code 2019 <https://summerofcode.withgoogle.com/archive/2019/projects/5460192307707904/>`_ .

+As of April 2020, a comment board has been added at the end of each chapter.
+You are welcome to discuss, exchange ideas and provide suggestions at the end of the chapters.

+This is still a beta version of this handbook.
+Your suggestions are important!

 GitHub： https://github.com/snowkylin/tensorflow-handbook